Transgender Memorial Garden: Design

 The Memorial was designed by Monte Abbott, a Missouri Master Gardener and local St. Louisan.
 Abbott's design philosophy aims to balance a site's microclimate with its socio-cultural purpose.
 Before planting, the Garden's soil consisted of construction fill from previous condemned buildings on the site, covered by a thin layer of rock, gravel, topsoil, grass, and weeds.
 The site is windy, well-drained, and slopes downhill toward the north.
 Accordingly, Abbott chose trees and plants that could withstand such conditions and survive with less care.

-The original plan for the Memorial specified a row of Eastern Redbud (Cercis canadensis) trees running diagonally (southwest to northeast) along Vandeventer Avenue.
+The original plan for the Memorial specified a row of eastern redbud (Cercis canadensis) trees running diagonally (southwest to northeast) along Vandeventer Avenue.
 A bed of Missouri native perennial wildflowers was planned for a triangular bed at the corner of Vandeventer and Hunt Aves.
-The plan also called for five rows of Hackberry (Celtis occidentalis) trees running diagonally (southeast to northwest) perpendicular to Vandeventer Ave and the row of Redbuds.
-Small groups of Devil's Walkingstick (Aralia spinosa) were planned for the northwest and northeast corners of the site.
+The plan also called for five rows of Hhackberry (Celtis occidentalis) trees running diagonally (southeast to northwest) perpendicular to Vandeventer Ave and the row of redbuds.
+Small groups of devil's walkingstick (Aralia spinosa) were planned for the northwest and northeast corners of the site.
 Irregular beds of native perennial wildflowers were planned for the western, northern, and eastern edges of the Memorial.
 A curvilinear path was planned to run from Hunt Avenue south, terminating in a circle at the center of the Memorial.

 The design's repetition of linear rows of trees aims to create a sense of harmony though repetition.
 Specific trees and plants were selected as allegories of the trans experience: rare, overlooked, and aesthetically unconventional.
 Native perennials were selected to attract butterflies: whose life-course transition symbolizes the transgender experience.
 Redbuds can be rather plain small, ornamental trees in summer but are highly prized for their butter-yellow fall foliage and spectacular display of magenta flowers in early spring.
 Hackberry trees have bark not always considered beautiful, but produce berries that support a wide array of birds and other wildlife in winter.
-Devil's Walkingstick is a large shrub or small tree having stems spiked with large thorns but a canopy topped with beautiful white flowers in mid-spring.
-Hackberry and Aralia are undervalued plants and rarely used in conventional domestic gardens and commercial landscaping.
-The original design called for nine Redbud trees, 17 Hackberry trees, and six Aralias.
+Devil's walkingstick is a large shrub or small tree having stems spiked with large thorns but a canopy topped with beautiful white flowers in mid-spring.
+Hackberry and aralia are undervalued plants and rarely used in conventional domestic gardens and commercial landscaping.
+The original design called for nine redbud trees, 17 hackberry trees, and six aralias.